sergey-vun/microsoft-graph-docs/concepts/data-connect-pam.md

 ### Approval behavior

-Data conenct approval requests have particular characteristics that are important to be aware of:
+Data Connect approval requests have particular characteristics that are important to be aware of:

 * Approval requests are based on the Azure Data Factory, pipeline and copy activity names.
 Every copy activity run will verify that the Microsoft 365 admin has approved the copy activity's request to access Office data, and will validate the important parameters of the copy activity run against the parameters of the approval.
 * Under certain conditions, a new approval request will automatically be triggered.
-A data connect approver will have to approve the new request before the copy activity can access Microsoft 365 data.
+A Data Connect approver will have to approve the new request before the copy activity can access Microsoft 365 data.
 * If the parameters of the copy activity run changes, a new approval request will be triggered.
 * If the Data Factory, pipeline or copy activity names change, a new approval request will be triggered.
 * For example: A new approval will be required if the data table or set of columns that the copy activity is accessing changes.